823403760/git_study/readme.txt

 upload to the github.
 Creating a new branch(dev) is quick.
-Creating a new branch(dev) by using git sitch -c dev
+Creating a new branch(dev) by using git sitch -c dev Creating a new branch is quick & simple 解决冲突2.